Female Infertility

 Is pregnancy riskier for women with PCOS?

+It could be risky for any woman who is not taking care of herself.
 Pregnancy can carry higher risks for women with PCOS, including gestational diabetes, hypertension, and miscarriage.
-Early monitoring and medical care can help manage these risks.
+If you have got proper medical care, it would help manage these risks.

 Dr. Rashmi Prasad